English Springer Spaniel Health Issues

 When to See the Vet

-The English Springer Spaniel occupies a unique position among medium breeds, weighing 40-50 lbs and carrying a temperament shaped by the sporting group's heritage.
+The English Springer Spaniel stands out among medium breeds, weighing 40-50 lbs and carrying a temperament shaped by the sporting group's heritage.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.

 - Feed a high-quality diet formulated for medium breed dogs (800–1,200 calories/day)